Soreq Applied Research Accelerator Facility: Research and Development Programs at SARAF

-Education opportunities and challenges

-SARAF is intended to be an Israeli national facility, to be used by Soreq's researchers, the Israeli academy and institutes and universities from all over the world, in order to attract, train and educate a new generation of nuclear physicists and engineers.
+Cooperation of SARAF with other institutes and physicists

-Fruitful collaboration with Israeli research institutes and universities, as with world leading accelerator laboratories, turned SARAF to an eminent key player in the world's accelerator community.
-Newly developed components from other accelerator projects are being tested at SARAF and in addition, SARAF scientists are sharing their knowledge and expertise with worldwide accelerator programs.
+SARAF collaborated with Israeli research institutes and universities, as well as with accelerator laboratories from all around the world.
+Newly developed components from other accelerator projects are being tested at SARAF.

-The central role of SARAF in the linear accelerator community lead to Soreq NRC being host for the 26th bi-annual LINAC conference, LINAC'12, at Tel Aviv, Israel in September 2012.
+Soreq NRC and its project SARAF were host to the 26th bi-annual LINAC conference, LINAC'12, at Tel Aviv in September 2012.

-Furthermore, SARAF has already become a major facility for students and young researchers, to perform their graduate studies and practice in nuclear physics and nuclear engineering.

-Over the last 8 years, approximately 10 graduate students, 15 undergraduate students and 5 post-doctorate fellows performed research projects associated with SARAF.
+SARAF is an active facility for students and young researchers to perform their graduate studies and practice in nuclear physics and nuclear engineering.
+From 2004 to 2012, approximately 10 graduate students, 15 undergraduate students and 5 post-doctorate fellows have performed research projects associated with SARAF.

 The construction of SARAF

-The construction of SARAF was initiated by Soreq NRC on 2003 and is divided into two phases:
+The construction of SARAF was initiated by the Soreq NRC in 2003 and is divided into two phases:

-Phase I - A proof of the innovative technologies that are required for constructing the SARAF accelerator.
-Achievements of Phase I include the first acceleration of 1 mA CW, 4 MeV proton beams through a HWR based superconducting accelerator, routinely delivered to targets and beam dumps and low duty cycle acceleration of 5 MeV deuterons.

-Low energy acceleration of such beams is crucial for all present and future high intensity linear accelerator projects worldwide.
+Phase I – Achievements of Phase I include the first acceleration of 1 mA CW, 4 MeV proton beams through a HWR based superconducting accelerator, routinely delivered to targets and beam dumps and low duty cycle acceleration of 5 MeV deuterons.
+Low energy acceleration of such beams is crucial for all present and future high-intensity linear accelerator projects worldwide.

-Phase II – The completion of the accelerator to its specified performance, construction of a target hall, target stations and all necessary infrastructures.
-Phase II is planned to commence at 2013.
-The Phase II accelerator is foreseen to be completed by 2018 and the target hall and stations are planned to be operational by the end of the decade.
+Phase II – The completion of the accelerator to its specified performance, the construction of a target hall, target stations and all necessary infrastructure.
+Phase II is planned to commence at 2in3.
+The Phase II accelerator is to be completed by 2018 and the target hall and stations are planned to be operational by the end of the decade.

-Soreq is planning to construct the Phase II accelerator in collaboration with a world leading accelerator laboratory.